I received my undergraduate BA from Lewis and Clark College in Portland, OR, and my Ph.D. from New York University in New York City.

 I miss the Cascade Mountains in Oregon and New York's egg-on-a-roll sandwiches from the corner stores.

-I came to the University because of the BTL department.
+I came to the University because of the Department of Biology Teaching and Learning (BTL).
 It is rare to find a specific department dedicated to biology education, my primary interest.
-They (we!) are pushing the undergraduate experience to a really, really excited to be a part of that mission.
+They (we!) are pushing the undergraduate experience to a really amazing place by incorporating more student led research, active learning and teaching biology by doing biology.
+I'm really excited to be a part of that mission.

 Roz the Dog is great!
 She has more energy than any dog I've ever met before, but a trip down to the Mississippi River for some swimming and chewing on a water buffalo horn keeps her calm.